20 products under $20 to organize your home office | CNN Underscored

 Kootek Cable Management Sleeve ($12.99; amazon.com)

-If your home office has been overtaken by a mass of unruly cords, a cable management sleeves can help bring some visual order to the room.
+If your home office has been overtaken by a mass of unruly cords, a cable management sleeve can help bring some visual order to the room.
 This style is made of neoprene, so it’s flexible, and it’s reversible, allowing you to choose either the white or the black side depending on which better suits your decor.
-The sleeve is 118 inches long, and can be cut into smaller pieces using scissors, or used whole to obscure a longer stretch of cord or cords.
+The sleeve is 118 inches long and can be cut into smaller pieces using scissors, or used whole to obscure a longer stretch of cord or cords.

 Cable Raceway On-Wall Cord Cover ($14.99; amazon.com)

 Another way to manage and conceal cords is to use a baseboard cover.
-This D-Line cover comes in five colors — beige, white, black, silver/gray and oak wood — which will match to most baseboards and, because they’re made of PVC, they can also be painted to match unusual wall or baseboard colors.
+This D-Line cover comes in five colors — beige, white, black, silver/gray and oak wood — which will match to most baseboards.
+And, because they’re made of PVC, they can also be painted to match unusual wall or baseboard colors.

 mDesign 3-Tier Shelf Organizer Stand ($19.99; amazon.com)